Re-Krass/Re-Krass.github.io-Vue/README_VUE.md

 # add vuetify
 vue add vuetify

+�📦  Installing vue-cli-plugin-vuetify...

+The "store" setting has been renamed to "store-dir".
+Please use the new name.
+✔  Successfully installed plugin: vue-cli-plugin-vuetify

+?
+Choose a preset: Configure (advanced)
+?
+Use a pre-made template? (will replace App.vue and HelloWorld.vue) Yes ?
+Use custom theme?
+No
+?
+Use custom properties (CSS variables)?
+Yes
+?
+Select icon font Material Design Icons
+?
+Use fonts as a dependency (for Electron or offline)?
+Yes ?
+Use a-la-carte components?
+Yes
+?
+Select locale English

 # Vue UI install
 // ensure Vue CLI is >= 3.0
 $ vue --version